Philemon – Paul’s Plea to a Friend, on Behalf of a Slave

 For perhaps he departed for a while for this purpose, that you might receive him forever, no longer as a slave but more than a slave—a beloved brother, especially to me but how much more to you, both in the flesh and in the Lord.

 a.
-Departed for a while: It was true that Philemon departed, but Paul would send him back.
+Departed for a while: It was true that Onesimus departed, but Paul would send him back.
 Somehow departed for a while doesn’t sound nearly as bad as escaped slave.

 i.
 In writing departed for a while, Paul spoke softly of a slave’s escape.
 Clarke said of this phrase, “This is another most delicate stroke.”